AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ## FAQ

+**Q**: How is my restaurant data stored?<br>
+**A**: FoodTrail stores your data locally on your computer, ensuring your information is private and accessible offline.

 **Q**: Where is my restaurant data stored?<br>
-**A**: FoodTrail stores your data locally on your computer.
-The exact location is usually within the application's data directory, ensuring your information is private and accessible offline. <br>
+**A**: Inside the folder where the app is stored, your restaurant data is kept in the `data` folder as a `foodtrail.json` file.

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FoodTrail home folder.
+**A**: To transfer your data, you can follow these steps:
+1. Make sure you have [installed the FoodTrail app](#installation-guide) on the other computer.
+2. Find the folder where the app is stored.
+Inside it, there should be a `data` folder.
+If there isn't one, create a new folder and name it `data`.
+3. Copy your existing `foodtrail.json` file (from your current computer) and paste it into the `data` folder on the other computer.
+If a file with the same name already exists, choose Replace to overwrite it.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues